daidokoro/qaz/README.md

 --

+__Deploy-Time Template Functions__

-Qaz also supports Deploy-Time functions which are run just before the template is pushed to AWS.
-These include:
+Deploy-Time functions are run just before the template is pushed to AWS.
+These are handy for fetching values from dependency stacks or making API calls to pull values from resources built by preceeding stacks.

 __stack_output__

 stack_output fetches the output value of a given stack and stores the value in your template.
-This function using the stack name as defined in your project configuration
+This function uses the stack name as defined in your project configuration

 Example
 ```